 Good dog moms and dads provide necessary veterinary care, both in an emergency and at annual wellness visits.
 They provide preventive care, like flea and tick prevention and necessary vaccines.
 They keep a pet first aid kit at the ready and are always prepared to provide the very best care for their four-legged family.

-4. Good dog parents provide physical AND mental exercise.
+4. They provide adequate physical AND mental exercise.

 Dogs require a significant amount of both physical and mental stimulation in order to be healthy and happy.
 Veterinarians recommend at least 20 minutes of physical exercise, like brisk walks, jogging, or playing sports like agility or Frisbee, at a bare minimum, every single day.